Designed for Teachers Seeking ELL or ESL Certification to Change the Lives of Diverse Learners

 - Official transcripts that demonstrate you have earned a bachelor’s degree from a recognized accredited university.

 An Enrollment Counselor will instruct you as to when and how to submit your teaching license prior to starting your program.
-You do not need to submit a copy of your license if you are not seeking the endorsement.

 Get Your Enrollment Checklist